 The majority of libraries, or their parent organisations, maintain a Web presence, which will be linked via the study visit programs.
 It is recommended that students spend some time previewing the hosting organisations' websites prior to the study visit.

 Attendance and punctuality for all sessions extends courtesy and interest in the programs on offer.
-Attendance is monitored and students are required to sign the University enrolment record at the beginning and end of the study visit.
+Attendance is monitored and students are required to sign the attendance sheet at each site visited.

 Student responsibilities are to: